 Clorinda Donato’s research addresses three distinct fields: eighteenth-century studies, the Intercomprehension of the Romance languages, and translation studies.
 In eighteenth-century studies she researches knowledge transfer through translation and genre adaptation in encyclopedic compilations and the prose narrative in the global eighteenth century.
 She also works on gender in medical and literary accounts, the Catholic and Protestant Enlightenments in Italy and Europe, and book history.

-Her current book project, under review, “Dissecting Gender in England and Italy: The Case of Catterina Vizzani”.
+Her monograph, Gender, science and sensationalism in Eighteenth-Century Italy and England: The life and legend of Catterina Vizzani, will appear with Oxford University Studies in the Enlightenment in 2020.
+Also in 2010 the co-edited volume with Stephen Cooper, John Fante's ASK THE DUST: A Gathering of Voices, will be published by Fordham University Press in their Italian American Series.
 Future projects include a study on articles about America in eighteenth-century Europe (with Ricardo López and Manuel Romero); a study of male friendship in Grand Tour Italy; and a monograph on Raimondi di Sangro, and the Prince of San Severo.
 She directed the NEH-funded project “French and Italian for Spanish Speakers” 2011-2014.

 - 1987 UCLA, Ph.D., Romance Languages, Literatures and Linguistics